 This recipe is ridiculously greater than the sum of its parts.
 The tapenade element in the vinaigrette is one we’ll remember and try again, perhaps with steamed green beans, boiled new potatoes, tuna canned in olive oil, and a deconstructed salad of feta, tomatoes, and red onion.
 That’s just for starters.
 Got an idea for how else to use it?
 Let us know in a comment below.

-- 2 cans (14 ounces each) cannellini beans, rinsed and drained
+- Two (14-ounce) cans cannellini beans rinsed and drained

 - 3 tablespoons coarsely chopped flat-leaf parsley or torn basil leaves

 - 2 tablespoons jarred olive tapenade

 - 2 tablespoons extra-virgin olive oil plus more for brushing and dressing

 - 6 vines baby tomatoes about 6 fruit each (may substitute 12 roma tomatoes or 2 pints grape tomatoes)